verus-lang/verus/Verus-Retreat-2023.md

 We are planning 3.5 days of "official" semi-structured time (Monday 26th till Thursday 29th at lunchtime), followed by 1.5 days of "optional" informal meet-ups, discussion, and hacking.

+Sessions will begin at 9:30 AM.
+We will be meeting in the [Collaborative Innovation Center (CIC)](https://www.cylab.cmu.edu/about/visiting.html), room 2100.

 ## Program

 This is a draft program.
 We plan to re-arrange items and re-allocate time based on interest and feedback from the participants.